nongjamie/SoftSpecLab_FriendMaiMai/README.md

 ## Who does FriendMaiMai for?

-* Every one who wants to make new friends.
+* Everyone who wants to make new friends.

 ## Author